Quantum random power method for ground state computation: Complexity of constructing gradient estimator

-We discuss about the per-iteration computational complexity of our algorithm.
-As described in \cref{sec: matrix-element estimation}, the gradient estimator \eqref{unbiasedest} can be constructed in two manners: either the Hamiltonian simulation or the block encoding.
+We discuss about the overall quantum complexity required to construct the gradient estimator $\bm g_t$ in \cref{alg: algorithm1}.
+As described in \cref{sec: matrix-element estimation}, the gradient estimator \eqref{unbiasedest} is constructed with either of the LCU approach using a Fourier-series approximation or the QSP techniques such as QSVT and QETU.